Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration

-We further validate the scalability of the proposed method, using different variants of U-Net-based image restoration networks and other types of architectures such as the Transformer-based network~\cite{wang2022uformer}.
-In particular, we classify these networks based on their model sizes and obtain: Unet-T, Unet-S (the model investigated in the above experiments), Unet-B, Uformer-T, Uformer-S, and Uformer-B. More network details are listed in the Appendix.
-The quantitative results of PSNR \textit{vs}. computational cost on SIDD test dataset~\cite{abdelhamed2018high} are shown in Fig.~\ref{fig:gmacs}.
-As we can observe, as the complexity and parameter increase, the vanilla restoration network (orange elements) tends to overfit the training synthetic dataset and perform worse on the test real-world dataset.
-In contrast, the proposed domain adaptation approach method can improve the generalization ability of image restoration models with various sizes and architectures (blue elements).
-It is also interesting that for each type of architecture, our method can facilitate better adaptation performance as the complexity of the restoration network increases, demonstrating its effectiveness in addressing the overfitting problem of large models.
+\textbf{Performance \textit{vs}.
+Complexity.} We validate the scalability of the proposed method using different variants of U-Net-based restoration networks and other types of architectures, such as the Transformer-based network~\citep{wang2022uformer}.
+In particular, we classify these networks based on their model sizes and obtain: Unet-T, Unet-S (the model applied in Sec.~\ref{sec:comparisons}), Unet-B, Uformer-T, Uformer-S, and Uformer-B. More details are listed in the Appendix.
+The quantitative results \textit{vs}. computational costs are shown in Fig.~\ref{fig:gmacs}.
+As we can observe, as the complexity increases, the vanilla restoration network (orange elements) tends to overfit the training synthetic dataset and perform worse on the test real-world dataset.
+In contrast, the proposed method can improve the generalization ability of restoration models with various sizes (blue elements).
+It is also interesting that for each type of architecture, our method can facilitate better performance as the complexity of the restoration network increases, demonstrating its effectiveness in addressing the overfitting problem of large models.